KAATSU VS. BSTRONG BLOOD FLOW RESTRICTION

 KAATSU bands are comfortable as described by most users.
 This enables comfortable, pain-free use even during intense dynamic movement.
 Due to the repeated compression and decompression phases, the sensation of cyclical reperfusion with KAATSU equipment leads to high compliance among users.

-B Strong's narrow bands are reasonably comfortable when correctly inflated, but the manual pump method makes consistent pressure difficult to maintain, and the cuffs lose air during movement.
-Users must repeatedly interrupt training to re-inflate, which disrupts flow and reduces compliance compared to KAATSU's automated cyclical experience.
+B Strong's narrow bands are reasonably comfortable when correctly inflated, but the manual pump method makes consistent pressure difficult to maintain, and the cuffs lose air during vigorous and sustained movement.

 Systemic Benefits